emc-cloudfoundry/cassandra-cf-service-boshrelease/deployment/README.md

 # Base deployment

-The `cassandra.yml` base manifests describes a classical deployment with 3 seeds and optionally more servers.
+The `cassandra.yml` base manifest describes a classical deployment with 3 seeds and optionally more servers.
 It provides two separate instance groups for this, named `cassandra-seeds` and `cassandra-servers`.